 - 6.1 Resource Implications Implementation of the Economic Growth Strategic Plan will be carried out within existing resources.
-Resource implications will be considered as individual work streams are developed and will be brought to Members as required. - 6.2 Legal Implications to comply with current legislation related to clean growth; in particular the Net Zero Strategy.
-Legal implications will be considered as individual work streams are developed and will be brought to Members as required. - 6.3 Equality Implications The Plan recognises the need to educate and train local people for local jobs.
-Equality implications will be considered as individual work streams are developed and will be brought to Members as required. - 6.4 Environmental Impact to acknowledge that Clean Growth means complying with the Climate Change Act and the Net Zero Strategy.
-The economy is intrinsically linked to the environment and implications have been considered throughout the development of this Plan with Clean Growth identified as a key priority.
+Resource implications will be considered as individual work streams are developed and will be brought to Members as required. - 6.2 Legal Implications N/A based on current recommendations.
+Legal implications will be considered as individual work streams are developed and will be brought to Members as required. - 6.3 Equality Implications N/A based on current recommendations.
+Equality implications will be considered as individual work streams are developed and will be brought to Members as required.

+- 6.4 Environmental Impact The economy is intrinsically linked to the environment and implications have been considered throughout the development of this Plan with Clean Growth identified as a key priority.
 Work streams will be developed to result in positive impacts on the environment with implications considered as individual projects are developed. - 6.5 Crime and Disorder N/A based on current recommendations. - 6.6 Risks Risks related to individual work streams will managed through operational risk registers.